Want to find out the best hidden gems in Colorado where you can escape the crowds? Then read on!

 Just 12 miles south of Carbondale, there is an unassuming car park on the side of the road that you would never know to stop at – this is the car park for beautiful and undeveloped Penny Hot Springs.

 Penny Hot Springs is made up of a few natural pools on the side of the river that vary in temperature.
 There are no buildings or concrete here – it’s all-natural.
 Bring a picnic and spend all day here surrounded by mountains, jumping in the peaceful Crystal River when you need to cool off.

 You can find Penny Hot Springs on Google Maps, otherwise, you will blink and miss it.

 These incredible places are two of the best hidden gems in Colorado.

-Where to Stay in Carbondale: The Dandelion Inn or rent the 8th Street Retreat vacation home.
+Where to Stay in Carbondale: The Dandelion Inn or stay in a vacation home – the 8th Street Retreat and this tiny house close to downtown are great options.
 For camping, try Gateway RV Park.

 Where to Eat & Drink in Carbondale: Village Smithy Restaurant for classic diner eats, Fatbelly Burgers for simple but great quality burgers.
 For local craft beer try Carbondale Beer Works and Roaring Fork Beer Company.

 10. Marble and Crystal Ghost Town